mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/docathon-processes.md

 ## Reviews and editing

-We don't expect perfection so please don't spend a lot of time trying to follow the style guide rigorously.
+We don't expect perfection, so please don't spend a lot of time trying to follow the style guide rigorously.
 That's our job!
-Bear in mind that we may edit your PR directly, for stylistic changes.
-The only reason we do this is because it's quicker - if you have any questions about changes we've made, we'll be more than happy to go through them.
+Bear in mind that we may edit your PR directly for stylistic changes.
+The only reason we do this is because it's quicker - if you have any questions about changes we've made, we'll be more than happy to go through them with you!